-The self-insurance account funds have these common elements: fund contributions, investment income, and insurance company recoveries (if any) less settlements, legal expenses, insurance company premium, and administrative costs (Legal Counsel and RISK).
+The self-insurance account funds have the following common elements: fund contributions, investment income, and insurance company recoveries (if any) less settlements, legal expenses, insurance company premiums, and administrative costs (Legal Counsel and RISK).

 Summarized below is a snapshot of the costs associated with the major programs discussed in this annual report.